kambisports/hadrianus/README.md

 ## What

-A newline delimited graphite message works like this: `metric_path value timestamp\n`.
-The number of messages can be limited per metric path for a time period.
+Hadrianus can reduce the total number of metrics, and save significant amounts of storage and network capacity by limiting:

+* How often the value of a metric path is allowed to be sent.
+* How many times the value of a metric path is allowed to be unchanged.

 For example, setting a `timelimit` of 60 would result in a message only being transmitted once per minute, or more seldom.

-This can be useful to increase stability and reliability if you have applications producing more messages than the graphite/carbon system can handle.
+These techniques can also increase the stability and reliability of an under dimensioned graphite/carbon system.

 ## Example commandline usage